What should your next fitness goal be? Take the quiz.

 Recovery Run

-Interval training asks runners to hit specific intensities for certain amounts of time before they rest and repeat.
+Interval training is a type of speed work that asks runners to hit specific intensities for certain amounts of time before they rest and repeat.
 That might look like 60 seconds at a 5K pace repeated 10 times with 30 seconds of rest in between, or hitting half marathon pace for one mile and repeating that three or four times.
-This not only helps increase your speed, but the mental toughness you’ll build will make marathon pace feel more doable on race day.
-While there are different types of internal runs, common workouts include tempo runs and sprint workouts.
+This not only helps increase your speed but also builds mental toughness that will make marathon pace feel more doable on race day.
+While there are different types of interval runs, common workouts include sprint workouts.

 When you start racking up serious miles, your diet needs to step up, too.
-In particular, make sure you’re getting enough carbohydrates and protein, according to dietitian Danielle Crumble Smith, RD.
+In particular, make sure you’re getting enough carbohydrates and protein, says registered dietitian Danielle Crumble Smith.
 “There's a heavy focus on carbohydrates because that helps with glycogen stores, which is essential,” she says.
 “But if you’re not consuming adequate protein, then you might end up feeling really tired and not recovering well, breaking down muscle.”

 Before your runs, stick with simple, easy-to-digest carbohydrates and maybe a bit of protein.
 “Those simple carbohydrates break down to sugar more quickly, which is really beneficial during a long run because you want your body to be able to access that glycogen,” Smith says.
 Meanwhile, having a little protein will help maintain your energy levels longer.
 That could look like a bagel with some peanut butter and a banana, maybe with a hard-boiled egg or a little Greek yogurt.
 (Avoid anything high in fiber or fat, both of which can take a while to get through your system.)

-What about carb loading?
-That happens during the three days before the race.
-For each meal during that time, “have half of your plate carbohydrates, with a quarter of protein and a quarter of veggies,” Smith suggests.
+During the three days before the race, you’ll want to focus on carb loading.
+For each meal, “have half of your plate carbohydrates, with a quarter of protein and a quarter of veggies,” Smith suggests.
 Just make sure the veggies are easier-to-digest options like green beans and zucchini rather than kale or broccoli, so you can hopefully avoid porta-potty stops during the race.

 Can You Train for a Marathon on a Treadmill?

-A treadmill like the Peloton Tread gives you an opportunity to control your running environment.
-That of course means it’s a safe place to run when the weather isn’t cooperating, or you don’t feel comfortable running alone outside.
+Yes, you can train for a marathon on a treadmill—though you should aim to do at least some of your training runs outside.
+Marathon training on a treadmill like the Peloton Tread or Tread+ offers a lot of perks.
+For one, you can control your running environment, which means it’s a safe place to run when the weather isn’t cooperating or you don’t feel comfortable running alone outside.
 It also means you can have precise control over the pace, Shah points out.
 “A treadmill allows you to train specific parameters,” she says.
 This makes it especially helpful for speed work like interval workouts or tempo runs when you want to nail a particular pace.

 “You can do as much training on the treadmill as you need to or want to,” Becs says.
 That said, your marathon will most likely take place outside, so you should get used to running on a similar surface—whether that’s on asphalt or dirt trails.
 “Ideally, long runs are done outside,” Becs says, “but sporadically doing them on the tread is better than not doing them!”